inossidabile/wash_out/README.md

 ## Compatibility

-Rails 3.2.13 and higher (if you are using SOAP and still on Ruby 1.9 - that's just too much evil, sorry)
+Rails 4.0 and higher is tested.
+Code is known to work with earlier versions but we don't bother testing outdated versions anymore - give it a try if you are THAT unlucky.

 ## Installation